 If you already read “Sports Announcers I Dislike/Need to Retire”, then you know what this is about.
 If not I recommend reading that list before proceeding on here.
 Anyway, I don’t believe further introductions are needed, except that honorable mentions are at the bottom.

 Poor Tessitore.
 The man’s got such a busy schedule nowadays he barely has time to call football games anymore.
 If there were one guy you’d want calling a last-second victory on ESPN, it would be this guy.
 Tessitore’s best years announcing were 2010-11, when he called two last-second overtime upsets a year apart!
 Of course, the Texas-Notre Dame game from 2016 deserves mention too.
 And calling the 2017 Clemson-Alabama national championship from the sidelines was nuts!
 ESPN finally gave Tessitore a long-deserved promotion to calling Monday Night Football in 2018.

 Here’s a guy who had to put up with both Dick Vitale and Jay Bilas for many years during Duke-UNC basketball games.
 The fact he was able to do so well and still announce the game is a testament to Schuleman’s announcing ability.
 ESPN nailed it with Schuleman being their top basketball and (for many years) baseball announcer.
 Heck, you can’t even hear that he’s Canadian!

 McDonoungh’s called several big moments over the years.
 His biggest football-wise may’ve been the Michigan muffed punt against Michigan State in 2015.
 When an announcer voice cracks without realizing it, it actually sounds epic.
 Not to mention he had to endure the six-overtime shootout between UCONN and Syracuse in 2009 and the 2015 BYU Hail Mary, among others.
+McDonoungh also had a decent couple years as the voice of Monday Night Football.
 He’s solid overall, not great but always seems to get the ‘down to the wire’ games.
-McDonoungh had a solid first year as the new play-by-play voice of Monday Night Football and I hope he stays around for a few more.